MasterChef: The Professionals winners – where are they now? (2026 update)

 Alex Webb

-Since then, he has left his role as head chef at Square One Restaurant and his private chef services have been in high demand, as have his Dine at Home boxes developped in collaboration with Sauce Supper Club.
+Since then, he has left his role as head chef at Square One Restaurant and his private chef services have been in high demand, as have his Dine at Home boxes developed in collaboration with Sauce Supper Club.

 Dan Lee